École Campus View Elementary School

 - include others

 Our guiding principles for working together at Campus view aligns with the B.C.
 Human Rights Code that, “Promotes a climate of understanding and mutual respect where all are equal in dignity and rights.”
 Unacceptable behavior at Campus View is defined as behaviour that:

 - creates unsafe conditions

-- retribution or retaliation against a person who has reported an incident
+- is an act of retribution or retaliation against a person who has reported an incident

-- illegal acts such as possession, use or distribution of illegal or restricted substances
+- is illegal, such as possession, use or distribution of illegal or restricted substances

-- not follow instructions given by school staff
+- does not follow instructions given by school staff

 Whenever possible, consequences will be preventative and restorative, rather than merely punitive.